PUNJAB SOUTH (Multan, Bahawalpur, Khanewal) Dec 18,19, 2021

 Hingol Cultural Landscape.
 Tentative WHS (12/04/2016).
 Hinglaj Mata Mandar is an ancient but living cultural landscape located in Hingol National Park on the Makran coast of the Arabian Sea, approximately 190 km west of Karachi.
 The famous ancient Hindu religious place is in a mountain cave on the bank of the Hingol River.
 It predates the Arab invasion and the advent of Sufism.
 The goddess Shaktior Sati, the female principal of Hinduism is worshipped.
 Hindus believe that the head of goddess Sati fell in the area of Hinglaj Mata when her body was dismembered by Vishnu and it has remained a revered pilgrimage site for Hindus.
 Local Muslims also revere the place, calling it Nani Mandar, and serve as custodians of the cave temple.

 The shrine is located in one of these natural caves on a stream leading to the Hingol River.
 There is no temple structure, just a low mud altar and a small stone worshipped as the goddess.
-Throughout the year, thousands of Hindus visit with 5,000 in the month of April.
+Throughout the year, thousands of Hindus visit with 5,000 in April.

 Hingol NP